 - commissioned services from approved agencies

-A Care Package is intended to meet these needs in any way as long as it meets the child’s outcomes identified in their plan (usually called a Child in need Plan).
+A Care Package is intended to meet these needs in any way as long as it meets the child’s outcomes identified in their plan (usually called a Child In Need / CIN Plan).

 Parents have the option to receive a Care Package as a Direct Payment.

-Evidence of how it has been spent to benefit their child of young person must be provided to continue to be eligible for an Individual Budget
+Evidence of how it has been spent to benefit their child of young person must be provided for them to continue to be eligible for an Individual Budget

-Social workers and other care staff play a number of roles in the process of agreeing a personal budget:
+Social workers and other care staff play a number of roles in the process of agreeing a personal budget including:

 Decision-making – helping children and young people decide whether a direct payment or managed personal budget is right for them.